Jubeki/Nova-Card-Linkable/README.md

 ## Cards

 What is the difference between the card types?
-* **Linkable:** Links to a page in your application
+* **Linkable:** Links to a page in your application and makes use of inertia links
 * **Linkable Away:** Links to a page which is outside of your application

 The Design is the same for all of them and most of the options are also the same, so they will be listed here.
+(The left linkable card has a hover effect applied)

 ![Shows the Card types](cards.png)